Originally posted 2009-09-19 06:43:38. Republished by Blog Post Promoter

 In those days Jane Zimmerman, who lived nearby, also taught there, and Diane and the other employees who worked there were unfailing in their support.
 They were such thread addicts they would buy odd threads and sell them to people like me.
 I bought all sorts of things from them, DMC matte cotton, Empress Silk, and some mystery threads.

-Good shops, like good friends, aren’t just stitchy enablers, they become your friends, a haven, a place for creativity.
+Like good friends, good shops aren’t just stitchy enablers; they become your friends, a haven, a place for creativity.
 Where would we be without them?

 I’m so glad you mentioned Crewel World.
 My mother used to go there and loved that shop.
 I lived out in Danville, and my LNS was Stitch’N Time.
 They had pretty mauve paper bags to hold purchases, and I saved every small bag I could to pack school lunches.
 One day I overheard one of the boys saying “What I really hate is to get one of those pink Stitch’N Time bags!”
 Poor kids and their embarrassing Mom!